-You can learn to tie a bowline around yourself, around a post, and in the free end of a rope.
+You can learn how to tie a bowline know round yourself, around a post, and in the free end of a rope.
 Here’s how:

 Step 1: Make a small overhand loop in the standing part of a rope.